Shopify/liquid/filters/plus.md

 title: plus
 ---

-`plus` adds the number passed in to the input number.
+Adds a number with another number.

 ```liquid
 {% raw %}